 Product gallery image element

-Section element background images
+Container element background images

 When using a Slider element, once the Slider element comes into view, all images within the Slider element will be loaded.
 This is to prevent inconsistent heights of images.

-A few elements are currently not affected by this feature, but are planned in future iterations of Shogun.
+A few elements are currently not affected by this feature but are planned in future iterations of Shogun.

-Section element background videos
+Container element background videos

-Element backgrounds (excluding Section element)
+Element backgrounds (excluding Container element)